5 Tips for Improved Author's Productivity

 The Bottom Line

-There are a lot of different ways to improve your productivity, but these are some of the most important in my opinion.
+There are a lot of different ways to improve your productivity, but these are some of the most important.

 Which of these five tactics to improve your author productivity will you try today?
 All it takes is one tactic to help you feel better about what you are capable of doing.